whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - The Endless Predation Must End.md

 ### It is Time to End this Endless Predation

-Ending this predation will require creating new healthy nations where _everyone agrees on the laws and everyone bravely upholds them, taking humans' and nonhumans' needs into account_.
+Ending this predation will require creating new healthy nations, one community at a time, where _everyone agrees on the laws and everyone bravely upholds them, taking humans' and nonhumans' needs into account_.

 You and the people around you can do this.
 What could help you succeed?
-Explore paths to creating new healthy nations in _Part 3 - The Deepest Revolution_.
+Explore paths to creating a new healthy nation in _Part 3 - The Deepest Revolution_.

 ### References